siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 ![Type-Code](./images/cgdisk/cgdisk_03.png)

-After entering "L", a long list of codes and their usage appears.
+After entering **`L`**, a long list of codes and their usage appears.
 The integrated search function simplifies the selection.
 For us, the following codes are necessary:
-ef00 for EFI system
+*"ef00"* for EFI system
-ef02 for BIOS-boot
+*"ef02*" for BIOS-boot
-8200 for Swap
+*"8200"* for Swap
-8304 for Linux root
+*"8304"* for Linux root
-8300 for Linux data
+*"8300"* for Linux data

-So we enter "ef00" and confirm.
+So we enter `ef00` and confirm.
 Afterwards, we may optionally assign a name (label), which has been done in the example, and confirm the entry again.
 We proceed after the same pattern for the partitions BIOS-boot, Linux-root, and Swap.
 The next picture shows the result of our efforts.
 As we can see, there is still plenty of space for a second system and especially for a shared data partition.

 ![First part](./images/cgdisk/cgdisk_04.png)